 - Improved home safety – When ducts leak, backdrafting can occur, a process whereby hazardous carbon monoxide can be drawn into the ducts from gas-powered equipment such as a water heater.

 - Energy savings – When you can minimize energy losses by sealing ducts, you’ll see more savings on your monthly energy bills.

 - Lower greenhouse gas emissions – While this is an intangible benefit, it might motivate you to know that an efficient system emits a lower carbon footprint.

 Duct sealing is a relatively simple project that most homeowners can do.
 First, purchase mastic sealant or metal-backed tape.
 Both are designed to adhere to duct materials.
 Then, seal all of the connections that you can access.

 It’s also important that, on occasion, you have a professional evaluate and seal ducts, because it’s impossible to reach the entire system, as portions of it will be hidden behind walls and floors.

-If you’d like more information about sealing your home’s ducts, contact the professionals at Sherlock Heating & Air Conditioning.
+If you’d like more information about sealing your home’s ducts, contact the professionals at Sherlock Plumbing Heating & Air.
 We serve San Diego area homeowners.